hydecorp/drawer/doc/options.md

 ***

 ## `preventDefault`
-When true, hy-drawer will call `preventDefault` on every (touch-)move event, effectively preventing scrolling while sliding the drawer.
+When true, **hy-drawer** will call `preventDefault` on every (touch-)move event, effectively preventing scrolling while sliding the drawer.

 This results in much better experience on devices that can handle the scripting load.
-However, since the `touchmove` listener has to be registered with the `passive: false` flag set in this case, this also means that *all* page scrolling is delayed by the time it takes the move handler to complete.
+However, since the `touchmove` listener has to be registered with the `passive: false` flag set in this case, this also means that page scrolling is delayed by the time it takes the move handler to complete.

 Type
 : `Boolean`